Bashton-Lab/ProCogGraph/README.md

 ProCogGraph defines cognate ligand similarity using the PARITY method, which uses a permissive maximum common substructure and measures the number of matching atoms between ligands.
 The score ranges from 0-1 with 1 representing identical ligands and 0 representing no similarity.

 A threshold value for defining a cognate ligand match is set at 0.40, based on the mean 95th percentile score for 5 sets of 2000 randomly paired ligands.
-Bound entity - cognate ligand pairs with a score below the threshold are not included in the database.
+Bound entity-cognate ligand pairs with a score below the threshold are not included in the database.

 ### Domains